jinia91/jinia91/README.md

 I strive to become a developer who can help not only my own capabilities, but also the growth of my surroundings and the team I am with.

-With Java & Spring as the main, have learned cs, data structures, algorithms, clean code and OOP through self-taught and group studies.
+With Kotlin & Spring as the main, have learned cs, data structures, algorithms, clean code and OOP through self-taught and group studies.

-Currently I am very interested in Webflux, Kotlin, Flutter!
+Currently I am very interested in Webflux, Grpc, Test!

 I believe that developers need to write code that has a business impact, is good performance, readable, and flexible to scale. so constantly struggling to achieve it.